Louisiana Democratic Party: U.S. Senate

 Both of Louisiana's U.S. Senate seats have been held by Republicans since 2015.
 Mary Landrieu was the last Democrat to represent Louisiana in the U.S. Senate.
-First elected in 1996, Landrieu lost her bid for a fourth term in 2014 to Bill Cassidy, who has held the seat since then.
+First elected in 1996, she lost her bid for a fourth term in 2014 to Bill Cassidy.
+The only Democrat to win a statewide election in Louisiana since Landrieu won her third and final senate term in 2008 was John Bel Edwards, who served as Governor from 2016 to 2024.
+Throughout his whole gubernatorial tenure, Edwards was the only Democrat holding statewide office in Louisiana and is the last Democrat to do so.

 U.S. House of Representatives

-Out of the 6 seats Louisiana is apportioned in the U.S. House of Representatives, 1 is held by a Democrat:
+Out of the 6 seats Louisiana is apportioned in the U.S. House of Representatives, two are held by Democrats:

-Statewide offices

-Democrats control one of the seven elected statewide offices: